nateGeorge/IDmyDog/README.md

 Change the values of 'pickle_dir' and 'image_dir' in the file 'config.json' to the appropriate directory on your system.

 ## Running the project
-I ran all my Python scripts from a terminal, as `python2 script.py` since I have Python 2 and Python 3 both installed in my system, and `python script.py` runs Python 3.
+I ran most of my code from within a Python shell in a terminal.
+I tested most of my Python scripts from a terminal, as `python2 script.py` since I have Python 2 and Python 3 both installed in my system, and `python script.py` runs Python 3.

 If you don't want to do all the work of outlining the dogs, or other steps of the project, you can unzip the 'process_ims/pickles.tar.bz' file in the 'process_ims' directory, which contains all the pickled databases of bounding boxes, features, and the final classifier.